mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <img src="data/vicon/processed/experiment4_ZUPT_detectors_strides.png" alt="ZV labels for experiment 4 (2017-11-22-11-25-20) VICON dataset" width=%100 height=auto>

-<p align="justify">Integration of optimal ZUPT detector SHOE (after filtering) with the supplementary VICON ZUPT detector provided us successfull detection of the missed stride as shown in the combined ZUPT detector plot located at the bottom.
-Corresponding stride & heading system generated trajectory and ZV labels can be seen below for the experiment 4.</p>
+<p align="justify">Integration of filtered optimal ZUPT detector SHOE with the supplementary ZUPT detector (i.e., filtered VICON) enabled successfull detection of the missed stride as shown in the combined ZUPT detector plot above (located at the bottom).
+The corrected stride & heading system trajectory and ZV labels can be seen below for the experiment 4.
+Note that the correction is only going to be used in extracting displacement and heading change values for further research on Deep Learning based modern INS development; therefore, corrected ZV labels are not used in any INS generation.</p>

 <img src="results/figs/vicon_bipedal_locomotion/stride_and_heading_2017-11-22-11-25-20_corrected.png" alt="experiment 4 (2017-11-22-11-25-20) VICON dataset - trajectory" width=%100 height=auto>